 The History of Ashtanga Yoga

-The inception/foundation of ashtanga yoga is found to be in the text named Yoga Kurunta written by Vamana Rishi which is dated back between 500 to 1500 year old.
-In the early 1900’s Rama Mohan Brahmachari, the guru of Sri Tirumalai Krishnamacharya, imparted the text to the latter.
+The inception/foundation of Ashtanga yoga is found to be in the text named Yoga Kurunta written by Vamana Rishi which is dated back to 500 to1500 years old.
+In the early 1900’s Rama Mohan Brahmachari, the guru of Sri Tirumalai Krishnamacharya imparted the text to the latter.
 It was later shared with Pattabhi Jois during his discipleship with Krishnamacharya, which he began in 1927.

 Ashtanga taught by Pattabhi Jois is a form of hatha yoga which focuses on asana (posture) and pranayama (breath control).
 This kind of yoga style is called Ashtanga Vinayas Yoga which should not be confused with the Sage Patanjali’s eightfold system of Ashtanga Yoga.
 Ashtanga Vinyasa Yoga is a traditional style of hatha yoga practiced and popularized by Sri K. Pattabhi Jois of Mysore, India.